serpenscaput/wl9/Map Making Mania Melee/Map Making Mania Melee - README.txt

 README.TXT

 A contest consisting of entrants each submitting a maximum of three levels to be played with the original 60-level full version of Wolfenstein 3-D (including original VSWAP).
 Original concept by Zach Higgins.

-All files are included in this version, along with the complete thread concerning the contest from the Die Hard Wolfers Forum.
+Just the map files, a new exe and the demo's are included in this version, along with a text only version of the complete thread concerning the contest from the Die Hard Wolfers Forum.
+Other files need to be supplied from the full 60 level version of Wolfenstein 3D.
+Most 1.4 versions should be compatible.
+An all files version of this contest is also available.

 Just a few statistics: